An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Illustration of proof techniques

 \section{Illustration of proof techniques}

-Although the natural labelling of a P-unsaturated full floral tree follows a simple pattern, and it is relatively straightforward to show that Theorem \ref{main} holds when $T$ has small height, finding a general argument that applies to all tree heights appears to be very delicate.
-In Section~\ref{sec:proof} we will prove Theorem~\ref{main} according to the following outline.
+Although the natural labelling of a P-unsaturated perfect floral tree follows a simple pattern, and it is relatively straightforward to show that Theorem \ref{main} holds when $T$ has small height, finding a general argument that applies to all tree heights appears to be very delicate.
+In Section~\ref{sec:proof} we will prove Theorem~\ref{main} according to the following outline (where $R$ is the secondary structure corresponding to a P-unsaturated perfect floral tree~$T$, and $S$ is the nucleotide sequences corresponding to the natural labelling of~$T$).
+Let $R$, $S$, and $T$ be as given in Theorem~\ref{main}.
 We must establish that~$S$ has a unique maximum-size arc set, and that this arc set equals~$R$.
-We first show that all nucleotides in $S$ that are unpaired in $T$ (those at height $n+1$) must also remain unpaired in every maximum-size arc set.
-In view of this, we show how to reduce to the case of a saturated full binary tree.
+We first show that all nucleotides in $S$ that are unpaired in $T$ (those at depth $n+1$) must also remain unpaired in every maximum-size arc set.
+In view of this, we show how to reduce to the case of a saturated perfect binary tree.
 Our main tool is a running difference of strategically chosen subsets of the nucleotides in $S$, and a key insight is to focus on the parity of these running differences.

-Having reduced a P-unsaturated full floral tree to a saturated full binary tree, we could then apply Theorem~\ref{old} to show that the secondary structure is designable.
-However, to keep our proof self-contained and to demonstrate the versatility of the method of running differences, we instead give our own proof in which we show that for every height~$j$ of the reduced tree, nucleotides at height~$j$ must all pair with one another, and that this forces a maximum-size arc set for $S$ to equal~$R$.
+Having reduced a P-unsaturated perfect floral tree to a saturated perfect binary tree, we could then apply Theorem~\ref{old} to show that the secondary structure is designable.
+However, to keep our proof self-contained and to demonstrate the versatility of the method of running differences, we instead give our own proof in which we show that for every depth~$j$ of the reduced tree, nucleotides at depth~$j$ must all pair with one another, and that this forces a maximum-size arc set for $S$ to equal~$R$.

-We now give a detailed illustration of the proof of Theorem \ref{main}, using the example of a P-unsaturated full binary tree $T$ of height 4.
-(We use a binary tree in this illustration simply for convenience: the arguments readily extend to a P-unsaturated full floral tree.)
+We now give a detailed illustration of the proof of Theorem \ref{main}, using the example of a P-unsaturated perfect binary tree $T$ of height 4.
+(We use a binary tree in this illustration simply for convenience: the arguments readily extend to a P-unsaturated perfect floral tree.)
 The natural labelling $\tau$ of $T$ is:

 The corresponding sequence $S$ (represented on two lines to assist reading) is:

 We shall show that $S$ admits a unique maximum-size arc set, and that this arc set equals~$R$.
 We introduce the following definition.